 Did you know that up to 40 percent of the food in the U.S. is wasted?
 While waste can and does occur all along the food supply chain, consumers are the largest contributors.
 We throw away an estimated 15 to 25 percent of all food purchased, which can total about 133 billion pounds, or 400 pounds per person each year.

 For a family of four, that means they throw out an average of $1,500 worth of edible food per year.
 That’s a big bite out of your family’s budget!

 Food waste also has a lasting negative impact on our environment and communities.
 When food breaks down in landfills, it produces a greenhouse gas called methane, which contributes to climate change.
 On top of that, the natural resources such as land, water and energy used to produce unused food are wasted.
 And, finally, some of that wasted food could have gone to food banks to help meet the dietary needs of families in our communities.

 So, what can you do to reduce food waste in your home?
-One place to start is with dairy products.
-Of the total food waste, 19 percent, or 25.4 million pounds, comes from dairy products.
+One place to start is with dairy products because they have a shorter shelf life than non-perishables.